SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       Write the character :arg:`c` to the buffer.
 If there is no space in the buffer the character is not written.

+   .. function:: char * data() const

+      Return a pointer to start of the buffer.

    .. function:: size_t size() const

       Return the number of valid (written) bytes in the buffer.